 2007 2006

 Cash on hand 342,868 196,230

 Other market placements 16,488 7,562

-Cash balances with the CBRF (other than mandatory reserve deposits) 193,855 249,333
+Cash balances with the CBRF (other than mandatory reserve

+deposits) 193,855 249,333

-Correspondent accounts with other banks
+Correspondent accounts with other banks · -

--Russian Federation 134,188 150,799
+- Russian Federation 134,188 150,799

--Other countries 11,060 2,769
+- Other countries 11,060 2,769

 Total cash and cash equivalents 698,459 606,693

-Geographical, currency and maturity analyses of cash and cash equivalents are disclosed in Note 24.
+Geographical, currency and maturity analyses of cash and cash equivalents are disclosed in Note 23.

-5. Mandatory balances with the Central Bank of Russian Federation ("CBRF")
+5. Mandatory Balances with the Central Bank of Russian Federation (CBRF)

-The mandatory balance with the CBRF represents amounts deposited and not available for use in the Group's day to day operations.
+The mandatory balance with the CBRF represents amounts deposited and not available for use in the Bank's day to day operations.
 Credit institutions are required to maintain a non-interest earning cash deposit (mandatory reserve) with the CBRF, the amount of which depends on the level of funds attracted by the credit institution.
-Withdrawal of this deposit is significantly restricted by the Russian Federation legislation has significant restrictions to withdraw.
+The Bank's ability to withdraw such deposit is significantly restricted by legislation, and therefore such amounts are excluded from cash and cash equivalents.